 27. Catholic Church’s Archdiocesan Youth Commission

 The Catholic Church’s Archdiocesan Youth Commission hardly hints at the stereotypes associated with the attitude of ministers to young children with its logo.
-But the creators clearly missed out.
+But the creators missed out.
+It is a super bad logo.

 28. The Computer Doctors

+This logo is among the ugliest logos.
 It is a scary thought about what these computer doctors may do to your computer.
-This logo hardly can be included in any other list, except for our top of bad logos.
+This logo hardly can be included in any other list, except for our Top of bad logos.

 29. Institute of Oriental Studies